jimhavrilla/prognotes/unixnotes.md

 "nohup command &" will not only run a command in the background but keep running it even if the terminal is closed!

+on mac: sudo port -f deactivate will deactivate an active port

 to rename files in bulk:
 rename .sorted.bam.bai .sorted.markdup.bam.bai *.bai